braintelligencePL/mac-setup/README.md

 3. `brew cask install java`
 4. `java -version` - to see what version of JDK you installed.
 5. ```export JAVA_HOME="`/usr/libexec/java_home -v 1.8`"``` or `-v 11` depends on version you installed or use.
+6. If you need install Java8 `brew tap caskroom/versions` and `brew cask install java8`
+7. In `.zshrc` file you have aliases to switch between versions easily (just write setJdk8 in terminal).
+(TIP re-load zsh typing `zsh` in your terminal or `source $ZSH/oh-my-zsh.sh`)

 ### ⚙ IntelliJ Idea - Setup
 1. [x] Enable Annotation Processing